ray-project/ray/doc/source/cluster/kubernetes/examples/gpu-training-example.md

 # Install NVIDIA GPU device driver
 kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/container-engine-accelerators/master/nvidia-driver-installer/cos/daemonset-preloaded.yaml

-# Step 2: Deploy a Ray cluster on Kubernetes with KubeRay (operator)
+# Step 2: Deploy a Ray cluster on Kubernetes with the KubeRay operator.
 # Please make sure whether you connect to your Kubernetes cluster on GCP or not.

 # Create the KubeRay operator